 Enter the Dogecoin

-The year 2021 wanted to add a bit of humour to the world whilst making some people rich.
+The year 2021 wanted to add a bit of humor to the world whilst making some people rich.
 You may call them clever or maybe reckless – or both, but some people traded an invisible investment called Dogecoin and significantly pushed up its price.

 Dogecoin was like a parody of Bitcoin symbolized by its face, the Doge meme.
 Entrepreneur Elon Musk punted the coin which was actually started as a joke in 2013.
 The price of dogecoin has exploded by more than 1,100% this year.